ramzy-altaamare/ramzy-altaamare.github.io/_posts/2023-06-03-Extra lab activities.md

 ## Activity 7 : Running the Scanning Tools.

+Chrome did not allow me to download it.

 ![datacamp certification](/assets/images/banners/lab-activities/7.0.png)

 ## Activity 8 : Exploiting a Website Using SQL Injection.

+As you can see i was unavle to connect and find the webpage.

 ![datacamp certification](/assets/images/banners/lab-activities/8.0.png)